Yicheng-Lu-llll/flyte-dev-setup-guide/README.md

 # flyte-sandbox-postgresql-0                            1/1     Running   0          5m
 ```

-3. [Optional] Access Minio console via `http://localhost:30080/minio/login`.
+3. [Optional] You can access the Minio console via http://localhost:30080/minio/login.
-The default Username is `minio`, the default Password is `miniostorage`.
-Later, when developing, You amy need to look at the input.pb, output.pb or deck.html in the Minio.
+The default Username is minio and the default Password is miniostorage.
+You might need to look at input.pb, output.pb or deck.html, etc in Minio when you are developing.

 5. now, let's start all backends(flyteidl, flyteadmin, flyteplugins, flytepropeller) and HTTP Server in a single binary
 ```shell